maboiteaspam/Foundation/doc/2-work-with-layouts.md

 ##### Describing a layout

-To describe the layout, the system gives you access to `action keywords`.
+To describe a layout, the system gives you access to `action keywords`.

 Those actions can affect the layout structure,